54 below

 haven't there been any extreme cold winters in recent years (eg.

-the last really extreme arctic air Cold Wave in Seneca was almost
+the last really extreme arctic air Cold Wave in Seneca was over

 20 years ago, 48 below zero in 1989)?
 Portland's last year with